 Malawi: The heat is on!

-While the Trek team visited Malawi, they not only faced the intensely hot climate of the area but also very obvious spiritual opposition when ministering in a remote village of a largely unreached people group, called the Yao, that is almost entirely Muslim, with many practicing traditional witchcraft as well.
+While the Trek team visited Malawi, they not only faced the intensely hot climate of the area but also very obvious spiritual opposition when ministering in a remote village of a largely unreached people group, with many practicing traditional witchcraft as well.

 Before the team’s arrival, every Sunday, one Malawian pastor rode two hours by bike to this village to minister to a church of just four members before his two-hour bike ride home.
 Though this pastor had been faithfully sowing, he had seen little fruit.
 The harvest was ripe, however, for the Trek team when they arrived!

 During the team’s stay at the village, they encountered people oppressed or possessed by evil.
 One girl as young as four or five was involved with witchcraft.
 Others wanted to curse or harm the Trek team members in various ways.
 One village leader strongly opposed the Trek team and attempted to curse them, but to no avail.
 He wondered why the team was so strong.
 On the evening the team showed the JESUS Film, the pastor stopped the film to preach the good news.
 While he was preaching, the village leader fell to the floor and was not able to get up.